Coronavirus: Angela Merkel and state leaders debate imposing lockdown | DW | 28.10.2020

 'Lockdown fantasies'

 For many in Germany, the question of individual freedom is at least as important as a thriving economy.
-The far-right party Alternative for Germany, who are the largest opposition party in the German federal parliament, have been among those the most widely critical of further restrictions.
+The far-right party Alternative for Germany, which is the largest opposition party in the German federal parliament, have been among those the most widely critical of further restrictions.

 "No measures — including lockdowns — have had a demonstrable influence on the infection rate, but the lockdown fantasies of government politicians are becoming increasingly absurd," their parliamentary leader Alexander Gauland said in a statement on Tuesday.